To the Members

 C. INTERNAL AUDIT

-During the Financial year ended 31st March 2018 your Company has appointed M/s.
+For the Financial year ended 31st March 2021 your Company has appointed M/s.
 SanjeevMeenu & Co.
 Chartered Accountants as Internal Auditors to carry out the Internalaudit of the Company.
 The reports of the Internal auditors along with comments from themanagement are placed for review before the Audit Committee.
 The Audit Committee inconsultation with the Statutory Auditor also scrutinizes the audit plan and the adequacyof Internal controls.

 There have been no frauds reported by the Auditors under sub section (12) of Section143 of the Companies Act 2013 (including amendments) during the financial year underreview which required to reported to the Audit Committee or the Board of Directors andhence as such there is nothing to report by the Board under Section 134 (3)(ca) of theCompanies Act 2013.

-30. CORPORATE SOCIAL RESPONSIBILITY ACTIVITIES
+31. CORPORATE SOCIAL RESPONSIBILITY ACTIVITIES

-The provision of Corporate Social Responsibility doesnot applicable to the Company.
+The provision of Corporate Social Responsibility does not applicable to the Company.

 As per the provisions of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act2013 every Company is required to set up an InternalComplaints Committee to look into complaints relating to sexual harassment at work placeof any women employee.

 The Company had adopted a policy for prevention of Sexual Harassment of Women atworkplace and had set up a Committee for implementation of said policy.

 As per the provisions of Section 21 & 22 of the said Act the Report on the detailsof the number of cases filed under Sexual Harassment and their disposal for the financialyear under review is as under:

 34. COMPLIANCE WITH SECRETARIAL STANDARDS

-The Company has complied with all the applicable Secretarial Standards issued by the Instituteof Company Secretaries of India.
+The Company complies with all applicable Secretarial Standards issued by the Instituteof Company Secretaries of India.